“Looking good isn’t self-importance; it’s self-respect.” Charles Hix, Author

 When we launched The Sisters Wine, it was essential to us as a team that we live our truth.
 Part of that was supporting organisations and events that bring women together to support and encourage each other.
 From the beginning, Dress for Success was an organisation that we believed embodied many of the values that The Sisters brand stands for.
 Today, some years later we are still proud to support this organisation and the wonderful work that they do.

-Many people may be most familiar with Dress for Success, as an organisation that provides disadvantaged women, returning to the workforce with clothing to help give them the confidence to shine during an interview.
-But this organisation does so much more.
-Many of the women that come to Dress for Success have lost that essence of self-esteem.
-Listen to any of their stories, and you’ll quickly understand that what they gain from working with Dress for Success is not just a suit of clothes, but a new perspective on themselves and the value they have in their communities and families.
-More importantly, they learn to value themselves.
+You might be familiar with Dress for Success as an organisation that provides women entering or returning to the workforce with clothing to attend job interviews as well as for their employment, but the reality is that they provide so much more.
+Many of the women that come to Dress for Success have lost their self-esteem.
+Listen to their stories and you will understand that what they gain with help from Dress for Success is not just about the clothing, but a new perspective on themselves and the value they have in their communities and families.
+More importantly, they discover self-worth.

-- Dress for Success assists women to move forward with confidence not just in how they look, but in how they feel.
+4. Dress for Success assists women to move forward with confidence not just in how they look, but in how they feel.
 In recent years, they have added new programmes as part of the support they offer including the Going Places Network, Financial Literacy and Health and Wellness Programmes.

 5. Once a client has secured a job, she is eligible for a second dressing providing three to five ‘mix and match’ outfits to cover a working week.
 She also receives long-term career support, mentoring and workshops to help her remain and progress in the workforce.